+(3) Horizontal Zone.

-(c) Horizontal Zone.
-The horizontal zone is established by swinging arcs of 5,000 feet radii from the center of each end of the primary surface of each runway and connecting the adjacent arcs by drawing lines tangent to those arcs.
+(a) For the Packwood and Ed Carlson Memorial Field airports, the horizontal zone is established by swinging arcs of 5,000 feet radii from the center of each end of the primary surface of each runway and connecting the adjacent arcs by drawing lines tangent to those arcs.
 The horizontal zone does not include the approach and transitional zones.

+(b) For the Chehalis-Centralia Airport, the horizontal zone is established by swinging arcs of 10,000 feet radii from the center of each end of the primary surface of each runway and connecting the adjacent arcs by drawing lines tangent to those arcs.
+The horizontal zone does not include the approach and transitional zones.

+(4) Conical Zone.

-(d) Conical Zone.
-The conical zone is established as the area that commences at the periphery of the horizontal zone and extends outward and upward at 20:1 therefrom for a horizontal distance of 4,000 feet.
+(a) For the Packwood Airport, the conical zone is established as the area that commences at the periphery of the horizontal zone and extends outward and upward at 20:1 therefrom for a horizontal distance of 4,000 feet.
 [Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1129 §3, 1993]

+(b) For the Ed Carlson Memorial Field and Chehalis-Centralia airports, the conical zone is established as the area that commences at the periphery of the horizontal zone and extends outward and upward at 34:1 therefrom for a horizontal distance of 4,000 feet.

 17.80.040 Airport zone height limitations

 (1) General.
 Except as otherwise provided in this chapter, no structure shall be erected, altered, or maintained, and no tree shall be allowed to grow in any zone created by this chapter to a height in excess of the applicable height limit herein established for such zone.
 Such applicable height limitations are hereby established for each of the zones in question as follows:

-(a) Visual Runway Visual Approach Zone.
-Slopes 20 feet outward for each foot upward (20:1) beginning at the end of and at the same elevation as the primary surface and extending to a horizontal distance of 5,000 feet along the extended runway centerline.
+(a) Approach Zone.

+(i) For the Packwood Airport, slopes 20 feet outward for each foot upward (20:1) beginning at the end of and at the same elevation as the primary surface and extending to a horizontal distance of 5,000 feet along the extended runway centerline.

+(ii) For the Ed Carlson Memorial Airport, slopes 34 feet outward for each foot upward (34:1) beginning at the end of and at the same elevation as the primary surface and extending to a horizontal distance of 5,000 feet along the extended runway centerline.

+(iii) For the Chehalis-Centralia Airport larger than utility approach zone, slopes 34 feet outward for each foot upward (34:1) beginning at the end of and at the same elevation as the primary surface and extending to a horizontal distance of 10,000 feet along the extended runway centerline.

 (b) Transitional Zones.
 Slopes seven feet outward for each foot upward (7:1) beginning at the sides of and at the same elevation as the primary surface and the approach surface, and extending to a height of 150 feet above the airport elevation.
-The airport elevation is 1,053 feet above mean sea level.